Papgooner/PoliceApi/policeapifinal/README.md

 # Project Info
+The live web app can be found at https://police-api.vercel.app/

 This project fetches data from the UK Police Api.
 An initial selection of options is presented, created using the recieved Api data.